Cargills (Ceylon): The Cargills building at York Street, Colombo

+Transformation

-In 1981 Ceylon Theatres acquired a controlling interest in the company and Albert A. Page was appointed the Managing Director.
-Page went on to become the Chairman of Cargills on 26 November 1982.
+In 1981 Ceylon Theatres (now CT Holdings PLC) acquired a controlling interest in the company and Albert A. Page was appointed the Managing Director, and became Chairman in 1982.

 Under the new management, Cargills explored the potential of innovating on its trading legacy.
-As a result, in 1983 Cargills established the first supermarket chain in Sri Lanka with the opening of its first outlet at Staple Street.
+As a result, in 1983 Cargills established its first supermarket, with the opening of Cargills Food City at Staple Street, Colombo.
+In years to follow, Cargills expanded its supermarket chain across Sri Lanka.

-Cargills ventured into the production of processed meats in 1993 when the Company invested in its first manufacturing facility, Cargills Quality Foods, in Mattakkuliya.
-In 1996 Cargills acquired the franchise license for KFC and innovated on its secret recipe to deliver products that suited the local palate.
+Cargills ventured into the production of processed meats in 1993 when the Company invested in its first manufacturing facility, in Mattakkuliya.
+In 1994, Cargills obtained the local franchisee rights for KFC, setting up the first restaurant at the Majestic City shopping complex.

-Cargills began sourcing fruits and vegetables directly from farmers in 1999 when it established its first collection centre in Hanguranketha.
-In 2002 it invested in a dairy processing plant and thereby expanded its outgrowing network to include dairy farmers.
-Cargills Magic ice cream was the outcome of this endeavour.
-In the same year, Cargills diversified into agri-processing with Cargills Kist which created further market opportunities for farmers.
+In 2002 it acquired a dairy processing plant and expanded its farmer outgrower network to include dairy farmers.
+The Magic ice cream brand was the outcome of this endeavour.
+In the same year, Cargills diversified into agri-processing with the acquisition of the Kist brand.

-In 2008 Cargills acquired Millers Limited consolidating its marketing and distribution operation.

 In 2010 Cargills undertook an aggressive expansion plan in the FMCG sector to ride the growth potential of a growing economy.
-During that year the Company expanded its interests in the dairy sector by acquiring Kotmale Holdings PLC and entered another growing category with the acquisition of Diana Biscuits now marketed under the Kist brand.
+During that year the Company expanded its interests in the dairy sector by acquiring Kotmale Holdings PLC and entered another growing category with the acquisition of Diana Biscuits, now marketed under the Kist brand.

-In 2011, Cargills entered the soft alcohol industry by completing the acquisition of the McCallum Brewery and its brands.
-In the same year, the Company secured a provisional commercial banking license from the Central Bank of Sri Lanka.
+In 2011, the Company secured a provisional commercial banking license from the Central Bank of Sri Lanka and commenced operations in 2014.